-The finale of Discovery Season 3 has opened-up the series in a way that has never happened since it debuted in 2017.
-Fomr the release date, to the cast, to the directors and the writers, here's what to expect from Star Trek: Discovery Season 4.
+The finale of Discovery Season 3 has opened up the series in a way that has never happened since it debuted in 2017.
+From the release date to the cast, to the directors and the writers, here's what to expect from Star Trek: Discovery Season 4.
 Let's fly!

 When is the Star Trek: Discovery Season 4 release date?

 Back on November 2, 2020, it was revealed that the cast and crew started filming Season 4 of Star Trek: Discovery.
 This means that despite the COVID-19 pandemic, Discovery Season 4 began filming roughly nine months after Season 3 wrapped in February 2020.
 As of April 5, 2021, it was been confirmed that Discovery Season 4 will debut sometime in 2021, though it’s not clear exactly when.
 Right now because Lower Decks Season 2 is set to hit in August 2021, Fall 2021 seems right for Discovery Season 4.

 Is there a trailer for Star Trek: Discovery Season 4?

 Yes!
 As of April 5, 2021, Paramount+ revealed a short teaser trailer for Discovery Season 4.
 It features new uniforms, a new mission for the USS Discovery, which seems centered on a large lightyear-spanning gravitational anomaly.
 Watch it above!

 Unlike previous seasons of Discovery, there appears to be little to no turnover within the creative team.
 As with Season 3, Michelle Paradise will be the showrunner for Season 4, with Alex Kurtzman serving as the executive producer.
 Much of the writing staff is thought to be the same, which will probably include Kirsten Beyer, Bo Yeon Kim, Erika Lippoldt, and Kalinda Vazquez, among other fan favorites.